-Here are 7 common assistive switches that unlock a world of independence for individuals with physical disabilities:
+Here are 7 common adaptive switches/input devices that unlock a world of independence for individuals with physical disabilities:

-The most common power chair driving control and assistive switch is a joystick, which is mounted on the end of the armrest.
+The most common power chair driving control and input device is a joystick, which is mounted on the end of the armrest.

 2. Buddy Button